 How do you start cleaning up smoke damage?

-Depending on the level of damage to your home, there are some steps you can take to begin cleaning up smoke damage yourself.
+Depending on the level of damage to your home.
+There are some steps you can take to begin cleaning up smoke yourself.
 These include:

 - Open windows, switch on fans and turn on the A/C to battle the smoke and smells.